 - Taxis, Uber, Lyft: City taxis are white and can be hailed from the street.
 Ubers are widely available.

 Palazzo Segreti – What’s Nearby?

 - Segway Tours – You’ll see lots of people whizzing around on Segway tours; they allow you to cover more ground.
 There are several reputable companies, but this one is a 1-minute walk (25m) from the hotel.

 - Free Walking Tour – Look out for the yellow umbrella in front of the Museo del Novecento (just by the Duomo) at 10 am every morning.
 An excellent free walking tour that takes in most of the main sights in 2-3 hours.
 It’s best to reserve your place online.
-9-minute walk (0.5 mile).
+(0.5 mile).

 - Fashion Tour – A well-established outfit (pun intended) with a mission to help you understand this fashion-obsessed town.
 The same company also runs perfume tours and offers personal shopping services.
 The classic tour starts in Via Montenapoleone.
-11-minute walk (0.5 mile).
+(0.5 mile).